OpenDSA/OpenDSA/RST/en/FormalLang/DFA.rst

 the tape.
 All that we can "do" is change state before going to the next letter to the right.
+That is, an acceptor does not modify the contents of the tape.

+:term:`Deterministic` in this context has a particular meaning:
+When the DFA is in a given state, there is only one thing that it can do for any given input symbol.
+This is in contrast to a :term:`non-deterministic` machine, that might have some range of options on how to proceed when in a given state with a given symbol.
+We'll talk about non-deterministic automata later.

 At the end of processing the letters of the string, the DFA can answer "yes" or "no".